-According to the APA code of ethics (APA Publication Manual, 2010), authors should not attempt duplicate publications, and should submit an original works that represent their owns’ contributions and have not been copied or plagiarized in whole or in part from other works, otherwise a status of violation is considered and will lead to prompt rejection of the submitted manuscript.
-If the editor was not aware of the violations and the article has already been published, then the article might warrant retraction with or without the author’s explanation or approval.
+According to the APA code of ethics (APA Publication Manual, 2010), authors should not attempt duplicate publications and should submit original works that represent their owns’ contributions and have not been copied or plagiarized in whole or in part from other works; otherwise, a status of violation is considered and will lead to prompt rejection of the submitted manuscript.
+If the editor was not aware of the violations and the article has already been published, the article might warrant retraction with or without the author’s explanation or approval.
 The journal should be informed of manuscripts that have been submitted to another journal for evaluation and rejected for publication.
 The submission of previous reviewer reports will expedite the evaluation process.

-Prior permission should be approved from the previous publisher or the copyright holder when the author is re-using a figure or table published elsewhere, or that has been copyrighted.
+Prior permission should be approved from the previous publisher or the copyright holder when the author re-uses a figure or table published elsewhere or copyrighted.
 An ethical violation could occur when the author was unaware of the copyright issues, and the material has been published.
-In such a case, authors are encouraged to submit a duplicate material for submission to acknowledge the source of information.
+In such a case, authors are encouraged to submit duplicate material for submission to acknowledge the source of information.
 Any manuscripts that have been presented in a meeting should be submitted with detailed information on the organization, including the name, date, and location of the organization.

-Although Journal of Ideas in Health focuses on the new, innovative and reliable publications that had based on the right resources, however, the journal tried to prevent articles from being unsightly duplicated or being subject to any other misconduct.
-Editors in the Journal of Ideas in Health are encouraged to follow COPE flowcharts for further guidance on handling duplicate publication.
+Although the Journal of Ideas in Health focuses on new, innovative, and reliable publications based on the right resources, the journal tried to prevent articles from being unsightly duplicated or subject to any other misconduct.
+Editors in the Journal of Ideas in Health are encouraged to follow COPE flowcharts for further guidance on handling duplicate publications.

 Hazards and Human or Animal Subjects

-If the work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use, the author must identify these in the manuscript.
-If the work involves the use of animal or human subjects, the author should ensure that the manuscript contains a statement that all procedures were performed in compliance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) has approved them.
+If the work involves chemicals, procedures, or equipment with any unusual hazards inherent in their use, the author must identify these in the manuscript.
+If the work involves animal or human subjects, the author should ensure that the manuscript contains a statement that all procedures were performed according to relevant laws and institutional guidelines and that the appropriate institutional committee(s) has approved them.
 Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
 The privacy rights of human subjects must always be observed.

 Disclosure and Conflicts of Interest

-All authors should disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript.
+All authors should disclose any financial or other substantive conflicts of interest in their manuscript that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.
-Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
+Examples of potential conflicts of interest that should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, grants, or other funding.
 Potential conflicts of interest should be disclosed at the earliest stage possible.